executablebooks/sphinx-jupyterbook-latex/docs/contributing.md

 ### Unit Testing

-We use pytest for testing, pytest-regression to regenerate expected outcomes of test and pytest-cov for checking coverage.
+We use `pytest` for testing, `pytest-regression` to regenerate expected outcomes of test, and `pytest-cov` for checking coverage.

-To simply run existing tests:
+To run all tests:

 ```bash
 pytest
 ```

-To run tests with coverage and an html coverage report:
+To run tests with `coverage` and an html coverage report:

 ```bash
 pytest --cov=jupyterbook_latex --cov-report=html